 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S.Res.
-5 is a simple resolution in the United States Congress.
+5 (115th) was a simple resolution in the United States Congress.

 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 This simple resolution was introduced in the 115th Congress, which met from Jan 3, 2017 to Jan 3, 2019.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2019).
 S.Res.
 5 — 115th Congress: A resolution expressing the sense of the Senate in support of Israel.
 Retrieved from https://www.govtrack.us/congress/bills/115/sres5

 “S.Res.
 5 — 115th Congress: A resolution expressing the sense of the Senate in support of Israel.” www.GovTrack.us.
 2017.
 January 24, 2019 <https://www.govtrack.us/congress/bills/115/sres5>

 A resolution expressing the sense of the Senate in support of Israel, S. Res.
 5, 115th Cong.
 (2017).